ian-whitestone/ian-whitestone.github.io/_posts/2021-07-25-serverless-ml-deployments.md

     pickle.dump(clf, f_out)
 ```

-By fiddling with the `n_estimators` and `max_depth` hyperparameters, I created two different models that were 140MB and 420MB on disk.
+By fiddling with the `n_estimators` and `max_depth` hyperparameters, I created three different models that were 140MB, 420MB and 1090MB on disk.

 ### Model deployment